Champions League semi-finals: possible line-ups and team news

 Article body

-Fantasy Football managers, take note – UEFA.com provides all this week's team news as well as possible line-ups for both semi-final second legs.
+Fantasy Football managers, take note – UEFA.com provides all this week's team news as well as possible line-ups for both semi-final first legs.

-Ajax: Onana; Mazraoui, Blind, De Ligt, Tagliafico; Van de Beek, De Jong, Schöne; Ziyech, Tadić, Neres
+Ajax: Onana; Tagliafico, Blind, De Ligt, Mazraoui; De Jong, Van de Beek, Schöne; Neres, Tadić, Ziyech

 Note: All yellow cards expired on completion of the quarter-finals.